covid19-data-sharing-study/covid19-data-sharing-study.github.io/index.md

 date: 2020-01-12 17:52
 ---

+# Update Nov 2021

+This survey is complete and currently in analysis and write-up phases.
+You can see interim result reporting at my [Data for Policy 2021 talk page](https://covid19-data-sharing-study.github.io/results/data-for-policy-2021)

 # Update July 2021

 After a long period of struggling to recruit, I've managed to get an amendedment from my ethics board allowing me to invite people directly to participate, so I'm giving this study a bit of an additional push.
 This also will give us the chance to see if subsequent waves have any differences compared to wave one, when this study was launched.